 Stargardt disease is an eye disease that causes vision loss in children and young adults.
 It is an inherited disease, meaning it is passed on to children from their parents.

-Stargardt disease is a form of macular degeneration, and is often called juvenile macular degeneration.
-Macular degeneration is when part of the retina that gives you central vision, called the macula, breaks down.
+Stargardt disease is often called juvenile macular dystrophy.
 In people with Stargardt disease, special light-sensing cells in the macula, called photoreceptors, die off.
 Central, or detailed, vision becomes blurry or has dark areas.
 It may also be difficult to see colors well.

 Stargardt disease usually develops in children, teenagers, and young adults.
 Someone may first notice a problem with their central vision.
 It can be blurry, distorted or have dark areas.
 Side (peripheral) vision is usually not affected.
 Some people may have trouble seeing colors.

 It may take longer than usual for vision to adjust when going between bright and dark areas.

 For some people, Stargardt disease progresses slowly, then speeds up and levels off.
 At about 20/40 vision (meaning someone sees at 20 feet what a normal-seeing person sees at 40 feet), vision loss can speed up.
 Vision may rapidly get worse until it reaches about 20/200.
 After this point, vision generally stays about the same.

 While central vision will be lost, many people with Stargardt disease may keep good side vision for the rest of their lives.

 Usually Stargardt disease is passed down from parents.
 With the classic Stargardt disease, faulty genes (the ABCA4 gene) must be passed down from both parents to have symptoms.
 Someone who has the gene from only one parent will be a carrier for Stargardt disease, but will not have symptoms.
 Other forms of Stargardt disease need a gene from only one parent to cause symptoms, but those are very rare.